Saraedrees/alx-system_engineering-devops/0x00-shell_basics/README.md

 # 1-listit displays the contents list of the current directory
 # 2-bring_me_home changes the working directory to the user's home directory
 # 3-listfiles displays current directory contents in a long format
+# 4-listmorefiles display the current directory content, includinghidden files (starting with .)